|Aktivitets nivå :||Flere aktiviteter - Fotturer - Kultur & Tema reiser (standard) - Reise for single|

 Start walking towards Amalfi, a town popular with the British since Edwardian times when the upper classes favoured the town as a pleasant place to spend their winters.
 The route has a downhill bias, following the path down from Bomerano at 700m to the shores of the Mediterranean, accompanied by wonderful coastal views.
 There are sections of steps today (approx. 2000 in total), but there are also plenty of opportunities to rest and go at your own pace.
 On arrival in the town you will see the large Duomo (Cathedral) dominating the town with its brightly-coloured tiled cupola (dome), which along with the baroque facade and interior, is a typical example of regional architecture.
 Take some time to explore the town, swim in the small bay or enjoy a well-earned gelato before taking the transfer back to Bomerano (9km, approx. 5 hrs walking including stops). **

 Transfer to the Bay of Naples, the area spanning between the region’s capital city, Naples, and the town famed for its lemon groves, Sorrento.
 Situated on the lower foothills of the volcano dominating the Gulf, Pompeii was a thriving port town until Vesuvius’ catastrophic eruption spanning two days in 79AD during which the city was buried in ash and pumice.
 Lost for 1700 years, Pompeii is now a UNESCO World Heritage site as the perfectly preserved remains give us an amazing insight into life in a Roman city, complete with bathhouses, bakeries and homes- some of which are still have walls adorned with detailed frescoes.
 You may take some time to explore the site this morning, perhaps opting for a detailed tour accompanied by a local guide.
 After lunch, travel by bus high up onto the slopes of Vesuvius to view the volcanic crater.
-Depending on weather conditions, it may be possible to take an extended walk around the caldera and beyond, led by an expert volcanologist (optional).
+Depending on weather conditions, it may be possible to take one of the many extended walks around the caldera and beyond, led by an expert volcanologist (optional). **

 Day at leisure to relax at the hotel or go down to the seafront.
 The hotel also offers private transfers (payable locally) to the most popular attractions in the region not covered during the rest of the week, including the city of Herculaneum.
 Also destroyed during the disaster of 79AD, Herculaneum was buried in mud rather than ash and it is said that this lead to the site being even better preserved than the bigger Pompeii.
-You might instead choose to take a ferry to the chic island of Capri and the funicular through lemon groves up to Capri town (seasonal).
+You might instead choose to take a ferry to the chic island of Capri and the funicular through lemon groves up to Capri town.
 These optional excursions can be arranged locally by your leader.
-Alternatively, spend the free day by the pool or in true Italian style in a café, sipping espresso and watching the world go by!
+Alternatively, spend the free day by the pool or in true Italian style in a café, sipping espresso and watching the world go by! **

 A fitting finale to the week is one of the world's finest day walks.
 Leaving the hotel it's a short stroll through the quiet village of Bomerano before we join the ‘Sentiero degli Dei’ (Walk of the Gods), thus named as it provides some of the most evocative views in the world, of ragged cliffs speckled with tiny villages and extensive views of the sparkling Mediterranean sea.
 The route follows undulating hills, carpeted with flowers in season, the contours of the land and the coast.
 The trail is broken by insights into local life, passing shepherds huts and ancient stone houses carved into the limestone before we descend a long series of steps to the colourful Positano, an almost vertical town clinging to the rock face of a sheltered bay.
 Take some time to explore the alleyways lined with wisteria and designer boutiques or have a dip in the clear water of the beachfront before returning to Bomerano by boat and bus (seasonal) in the late afternoon.
-During the week many meals will have included some delicious local smoked mozzarella cheese and before dinner we will have the chance to see how it is made and taste the mouth-wateringly fresh final product.(12 km, approx. 6 hrs walking including stops).
+During the week many meals will have included some delicious local smoked mozzarella cheese and before dinner we will have the chance to see how it is made and taste the mouth-wateringly fresh final product.(10 km, approx. 6 hrs walking including stops).

 Ved skriftlig aksept av vårt tilbud bekrefter du/dere at våre betingelser er både lest og forstått og at evt kansellerings gebyrer kan tilkomme ved en evt. avbestilling av reisen.